cs-ed/edtech-plan-LNguyen64/README.md

 in-class activities, homework, assignments, and assessment.
 Justify the use in terms of efficiency, effectiveness, evidence-based and inclusive pedagogy.}
 Garey High School chooses CODE.org.
 Per the College Board website:
-> Code.org's AP CSP curriculum resources use engaging, discovery-based approach to address big topics like >how the internet works, big data, and programming apps in JavaScript.
-The curriculum consists of daily >lesson plans, videos, tutorials, tools, and assessments that cover the AP CSP learning objectives.
+> Code.org's AP CSP curriculum resources use engaging, discovery-based approach to address big topics like how the internet works, big data, and programming apps in JavaScript.
+The Code.org curriculum conists of daily lesson plans, videos, tutorials, tools and assessments that cover the AP CSP learning objectives.
+I plan to use Code.org in the following areas:
+### Homework
+Students watch video tutorials from Code.org or the CollegeBoard/AP Daily Videos as homework and complete Video's guided notes at home.
+Next day, class time is repurposed into a workshop where students inquire about lecture content, test their skills in applying knowledge, and interact in hands-on activities.

+### Check for Understanding (CFU) via Google Form or Pear Deck
+Results of these CFU's help guide the selection of next day's warm up and class discussion to address any studetn's misconceptions.

+### Daily Warm-Up via Google Form or Pear Deck
+The warm-up is to review the previous's day lesson or to spiral review from prior concepts.
+In addition, I plan to have the students Think-Write-Pair-Share.
+This strategy is designed to differentiate instruction by providing students with time and structure for thinking about a given topic, enabling them to formulate individual ideas and share these ideas with a peer.

+### In-Class Activities

-Assessments:
+### Assessments:
 Students will be assessed

 ### Impacts